 “In summary, Mr. Houston reported the abuse to those at the head of not just his church, but also maybe the largest governing Christian body in Australia, and he did so shortly after first bearing of the abuse claim against his father.”

 Brian is admitting in this letter that did not go straight to his church (in how most people understand the definition of ‘church’), he went to the church elders.
+But then – the trajectory was not to his congregation but to the leaders of the AOG/ACC.

 We will go into more detail of this letter in another article.